On the Influence of Pluto on Twotino Dynamics Through Their Mutual 4:3 Mean Motion Resonance: Dynamical Significance of the 4:3 Resonance

 The sample Twotino librating in the symmetric island is shown in red in Figure \ref{fig:corot}.
 Although libration amplitudes of the 4:3 resonant argument larger than $360^\circ$ technically permit $\phi_{4:3}$ to go around the entire circumference in the co-rotating frame, the nature of this particular resonance will result in some angles being preferred over others, i.e., the behavior of $\phi_{4:3}$ in an extended range prevents all angles from being repeated homogeneously.

 This behavior is further confirmed in the lower panels of Figure \ref{fig:corot}, which show the probability distribution of visited co-rotating angles for each of the selected Twotinos.
-In these panels, we can see how the leading and trailing objects have clear preferred angles.
-Among these 56 objects, the ratios between favored and unfavored angles cover a 1.5 - 4 factor range.
-The librating objects with $360^\circ < \phi_{4:3} < 890^\circ$ show the same effect as particles with librations $\phi_{4:3}< 360^\circ$, although the peaks are less pronounced; the sample symmetric object (shown in red) has the second highest signal among objects in the symmetric island, with a favored to unfavored angles ratio of 1.7; all other symmetric Twotinos have values between 1 and 1.9, with an average value of $\sim1.3$.
+In these panels, the leading and trailing objects have clear preferred angles.
+Among the 56 objects in the asymmetric islands, the ratios between favored and unfavored angles cover a 1.5 - 4 factor range.
+Librating objects with $360^\circ < \phi_{4:3} < 850^\circ$ show the same effect as particles with librations $\phi_{4:3}< 360^\circ$, although the peaks in the histograms are less pronounced; the sample symmetric object has the second highest signal among objects in the symmetric island, with a favored to unfavored angles ratio of 1.7; all other symmetric Twotinos have values between 1 and 1.9, with an average value of $\sim1.3$.

-Even when the libration amplitude of $\phi_{4:3}$ exceeds $360^\circ$, the resonant configuration in a co-rorational frame allows for the repetition of pulls between objects in a limited set of directions without being canceled by pulls from all other directions.
-This is in striking contrast to the circulating particles in the 2:1 MMR, one such example shown in gray in Figure \ref{fig:corot}, which, apart from covering almost homogeneously the entire circumference in the co-rotating frame, shows no preferred angles in the probability density histogram.
+This is in striking contrast to the circulating particles near the 2:1 MMR, one such example shown in gray in Figure \ref{fig:corot}, which, apart from covering the entire circumference in the co-rotating frame, shows no preferred angles in the probability density histogram.